On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Tail Index of Location-Scale Mixture Models

-\begin{theorem} Suppose in Model \eqref{model2}, $G(\mu,\sigma)\sim \DP (a,G_0(\mu,\sigma))$ with $a>0$ and $G_0(\mu,\sigma)$ a continuous probability measure on $\mathbb{R}\times \mathbb{R}^+$.
+\begin{theorem} Suppose in Model \eqref{model2}, $G(\cdot,\cdot)\sim \DP (a,G_0(\mu,\sigma))$ with $a>0$ and $G_0(\mu,\sigma)$ a continuous cdf on $\mathbb{R}\times \mathbb{R}^+$.
 Assume that $G_{0,\mu}$ is symmetric about zero.
-If both $G_{0,\mu}(\mu)$ and $G_{0,\sigma}(\sigma)$ satisfy either one of the following conditions for a cdf $G_0(x)$ (with $x>0$):\\ (i) $\overline G_0(x)\succ \log \log x / \log x$,\\ (ii) $\overline G_0(x)\prec 1/\left[(\log x) \cdot (\log \log x)^{\delta}\right]$ for some $\delta>1$,\\ then for any distribution $F(x)$ with density $f(x)$ sampled from Model \eqref{model2}, the range of $\alpha_+(F)$ is almost surely a singleton. \end{theorem} The proof of Theorem \ref{dpcounter} involves the tail behavior of a DP, which has been studied in \citep{DosSel82}.
+Consider the following two conditions for a generic distribution $H_0$ on $\mathbb{R}$:\\ (i) $\limsup_{x\to +\infty}\overline H_0(x)\cdot \left(\log x /\log\log x\right) = +\infty$,\\ (ii) $\limsup_{x\to +\infty}\overline H_0(x) \cdot \left[(\log x)\cdot (\log\log x)^{\delta}\right] = 0$ for some $\delta>1$.\\ If both $G_{0,\mu}$ and $G_{0,\sigma}$ satisfy either one of the conditions (i) and (ii), i.e. we can replace $H_0$ in either (i) or (ii) by $G_{0,\mu}$ and $G_{0,\sigma}$, then for any distribution $F$ with density $f$ drawn from Model \eqref{model2}, the range of $\alpha_+(F)$ as defined in \eqref{tidef} is almost surely a singleton. \end{theorem} The proof of Theorem \ref{dpcounter} involves the tail behavior of a DP, which has been studied in \cite{DosSel82}.
 Conditions (i) and (ii) correspond to conditions (i) and (ii) in Theorem \ref{nrmcounter2}.
-As a result of the theorem, most distributions $G_{0,\mu}$ and $G_{0,\sigma}$ with either heavier or thinner tails than $1/\log x$ will lead to a single value of tail index for all $F(x)$ in the DP mixture model, and therefore the posterior of tail index is inconsistent.
-For example, in the popular DP mixture of normals (\citep{EscWes95}), the marginal distributions of the base measure for $\mu$ and $\sigma^2$ are the Student's $t$ distribution and the inverse gamma distribution, both of which have much thinner tails than $1/\log x$.
-Therefore, the normal-inverse gamma prior for DP mixture of normals is inconsistent for the tail index.
-In contrast, Theorem 3.3 of \citep{Tok06} has shown that such a normal-inverse gamma base measure is sufficient for posterior weak consistency, even if the true density is heavy tailed with a tail index in $(0,1)$.
-This implies that the conditions required for tail index consistency are more stringent than those for usual posterior consistency.
+As a result of the theorem, most distributions $G_{0,\mu}$ and $G_{0,\sigma}$ with either heavier or thinner tails than $1/\log x$ will lead to a single value of tail index for all $F$'s in the DP mixture model, and therefore the posterior cannot estimate the truth $\alpha_{0+}$ consistently.
+For example, in the popular DP mixture of normals (\citealt{EscWes95}), the marginal distributions of the base measure for $\mu$ and $\sigma^2$ are the Student's $t$ distribution and the inverse gamma distribution, both of which have much thinner tails than $1/\log x$.
+Therefore, the Bayesian posterior with the normal-inverse gamma prior for DP mixture of normals cannot consistently estimate the tail index.
+In contrast, Theorem 3.3 of \cite{Tok06} has shown that such a normal-inverse gamma base measure is sufficient for posterior weak consistency, even if the true density is heavy tailed with a tail index in $(0,1)$.
+This implies that the conditions required for consistent estimation of the tail index are more stringent than those for usual weak and strong posterior consistency.
 We emphasize again that the kernel here plays an inconsequential role due to Theorem \ref{nrmcounter2}, regardless of its tail thickness.